Marco-Gellera/colour-deconvolution-quantification/README.md

 3. Mean grey value, Integrated Density, and Area are measured over the entire image.

 **Step 4 — Output**
-Results are saved as `results_staining.csv` in the input folder.
+Results are saved as `results_staining_YYYYMMDD.csv` in the input folder.
 The CSV header includes the calibrated stain vectors used, ensuring full traceability.

 ### Output file structure